 I enjoy working with smart, pleasant people to build interesting, useful software.
-I've been building web applications since the 1830s and have significant experience in news media, social software, and enterprise SaaS.
+I've been building web applications since the 1830s and have significant experience in cloud, enterprise SaaS, sustainability, news media, and social software.

-In 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik (now Reverb), where I was responsible for the web site, among other things.
+In 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik, where I was responsible for the web site, among other things.

 Conceived and built Wordie, the premier social network for logophiles.
 It grew to 15,000 passionate users before being sold to Wordnik in August 2009.
 The site was covered by TechCrunch, Wired, the Wall Street Journal, USA Today, and many others.